-Consulting on UAB-administered projects financed by non-UAB sources may or may not be permitted in accordance with the policy of the sponsoring source.
+Internal activities for UAB-administered projects financed by non-UAB sources may or may not be permitted in accordance with the policy of the sponsoring source.
 If permitted by the sponsor, approval within UAB must be obtained as indicated below.
 In cases in which the sponsor’s policy is unclear or unknown, clarification should be obtained from the UAB Office of Sponsored Programs.

-(Return to top)3.11.3 Conflicts of Commitment and Conflicts of Interest A conflict of commitment exists when a faculty member assumes obligations external to UAB or elsewhere within UAB which interfere with the faculty member’s properly discharging his or her obligations and commitments to UAB.
-A conflict of interest exists when a faculty member (a) influences, or makes use of, UAB’s academic, administrative, or other resources or (b) influences UAB decisions, or (c) conducts or reports research in a way that could lead to personal financial gain or advantage to that faculty member or to that faculty member’s family or business.Expeditious disclosure and resolution of such conflicts or potential conflicts is in the best interest of all involved.
-Actual or potential conflicts of commitment or interest must be disclosed and evaluated/resolved in compliance with UAB Conflicts of Commitment Policy and Conflicts of Interest Policy using the electronic process for Faculty/Staff External Activities/COI disclosure (www.uab.edu/uabforms).
-It is incumbent upon each faculty member to continuously review such activity in order to avoid the appearance of a conflict as well as an actual conflict.
-When a potential or actual conflict of commitment/interest arises, it is expected that the faculty member, with the assistance of the Department Chair, Dean, Library Director, and others as necessary, will act to preclude, manage, or remove the conflict.
+(Return to top)3.11.3 Conflicts of Commitment and Conflicts of Interest A conflict of commitment exists when a faculty member's engagement in internal or external activities compromises the ability to carry out his/her primary obligations and commitments to UAB.
+A conflict of interest exists when a faculty member's financial, professional, or personal interests affect, or have the appearance of affecting, judgment in exercising a duty or responsibility owed to UAB.Expeditious disclosure and resolution of such conflicts or potential conflicts is in the best interest of all involved.
+Actual or potential conflicts of commitment or interest must be disclosed using the electronic process for Faculty/Staff External Activities/COI disclosure.
+When a potential or actual conflict of commitment/interest arises, it is expected that the faculty member, with the assistance of the Department Chair, Dean, Library Director, and others as necessary, will act to manage the potential or actual conflict.
 The use or orientation of any faculty effort at UAB to serve the needs of an individual, group, firm, corporation, or other organization or entity without proper disclosure of such use or orientation to a sponsoring agency and to UAB constitutes a serious breach of confidence.
 Furthermore, there should be no purchase by a UAB employee of any major equipment, instruments, materials, services, and other items for use in UAB faculty efforts from a corporation, company, firm, or organization in which the employee has a pecuniary interest without obtaining approval by UAB in advance.
 Disclosure of conflicts of interest/commitment involving extramural funding is the responsibility of the faculty member or employee and must be done prior to, or as a part of, the UAB grant and contract application process.
 All individuals who are “investigators” are required to disclose significant financial interests (1) which reasonably would appear to be related to research for which funding from any source is sought and (2) in any and all entities whose financial interests reasonably would appear to be affected by the research.
 The term “investigator” includes any person who is responsible for the design, conduct, or reporting of extramurally funded research or educational activity.
 The term includes principal investigators, project directors, co-principal investigators, co-project directors, and other faculty investigators and faculty project personnel.
 The term also may include staff, trainees, students, administrators, and other collaborators who have such responsibilities.
 Many conflicts of commitment/interest situations may arise, both obvious and subtle, in such variety that they cannot be presented adequately in this document.
-The Conflicts of Commitment and Conflicts of Interest policies provide greater insight into these important issues.
+The UAB Enterprise Conflict of Interest and Conflict of Commitment Policy provides greater insight into these important issues.